irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 # Vancouver (4 days): Foodie Paradise and Outdoor Fun

 **Friday: Travel Day**
+* Transit: The journey from Victoria to Vancouver took about ~6 hours in total via public transit including wait time, but was very smooth and affordable.
+Read more below in "public transit" section.
+  * 1 hr bus from hostel to victoria ferry →
+  * 1 hr wait at ferry because one of their boats was out of service →
+  * 1.5 hr ferry ride →
+  * 1 hr bus with traffic from vancouver ferry terminal to metro station (should have been 35 min) →
+  * 20 min metro to get into city center →
+  * 15 min walk to final destination
-* Transit: The journey from Victoria to Vancouver took about 7 hours in total but was smooth and very affordable (read more below in "public transit" section).
-I was in no rush and I don't mind idly waiting, in favor of utilizing public transit, so this was no problem for me.
+* I was in no rush and I don't mind idly waiting, in favor of utilizing public transit, so this was no problem for me.
 However, the bus ride from the ferry into the city was very squished with everyone's suitcases on board.
 * Dinner: After meeting up with my friend who hosted me, we ate at [Tozen Sushi Bar](https://maps.app.goo.gl/x94N72Cw9fdiEsM78), which had possibly the best sushi I’ve ever had in North America.
 Every dish was perfection.
 My favorite was the salmon aburi hako and creamy udon.

 **Saturday: Exploring Granville Island**